csi-addons/spec/replication/README.md

   map<string, string> parameters = 3;
   // Secrets required by the plugin to complete the request. map<string, string> secrets = 4 [(csi.v1.csi_secret) = true];
+  // The identifier for the replication.
+  // This field is OPTIONAL.
+  // This field MUST contain enough information, together with volume_id,
+  // to uniquely identify this specific replication
+  // vs all other replications supported by this plugin. string replication_id = 5 [(alpha_field) = true];
+  // If specified, this field will contain volume or volume group id
+  // for replication.
+  ReplicationSource replication_source = 6;
 }

 // PromoteVolumeResponse holds the information to send when